reedgroup/reedgroup.github.io/_sources/Contributing/Instructions.md

 # Instructions on contributing to the lab manual
-This lab manual is built using [Jupyter Books](https://jupyterbook.org/en/stable/intro.html), a Python-based static site generator built around markdown and Jupyter Notebooks.
-To contribute, you will need to be a verified member of the reedgroup GitHub organization.
+This lab manual is built using [Jupyter Books](https://jupyterbook.org/en/stable/intro.html), a Python-based static site generator built around Markdown and Jupyter Notebooks.
+To contribute, you will need to be a verified member of the ReedGroup GitHub organization.
 Assuming this is the case, you can contribute by following these steps:

 - Initial setup
   - Clone this repo, stay on the ``main`` branch, and navigate to the ``docs/`` directory.